Tubing in Boulder

 Check Water Levels

 Tubing usually runs from May to September, depending on the weather.
-Before you go, make sure to check the water levels on the Mile High Flood District website (look on the left of this page in the gray box under “Flow Rate”).
+Before you go, make sure to check the water levels on the American Whitewater website (look at the sixth row under “Flow Rate”).

 Here are some basic guidelines, though always use your own best judgment when it comes to your comfort level and safety.